• Skip to primary navigation

 There are too many variables to say an exact set time, including size and shape of meat, the condition of your oven, and even elevation can play a factor.

-Since this ham is fully cooked, you are not so much cooking the ham but reheating it.
+Since this ham is fully cooked, you are not so much cooking the ham, but reheating it.
 You want to reheat so that is hot and at a safe temperature to eat.
 That is going to be 140 degrees in the center of the ham.

-Now the outer part of the ham will heat up faster than the deepest parts.
+Now the outer part of the ham will heat up faster then the deepest parts.
 If you cook the ham at a high temperature than the outer part will be dried out and the inner part will be cold still.
 The best way is to do a slow heat up at 275 degrees.

 How long does it take to reheat?
 For my 8.6 pound ham it took 4 hours at 275 degrees to reach an internal temperature of 140 degrees in the deepest part of the meat.
 I also cooked it at over 5,000 feet of elevation.